-This event is free and open to the public; no registration is required.
+IACS seminars are free and open to the public; no registration required.
+Lunch will not be provided.

 ABSTRACT: The human microbiome is highly dynamic on multiple timescales, changing dramatically during development of the gut in childhood, with diet, or due to medical interventions.
 In this talk, Dr. Gerber will present several Bayesian machine learning methods developed for gaining insight into microbiome dynamics.
 The first, MC-TIMME (Microbial Counts Trajectories Infinite Mixture Model Engine), is a non-parametric Bayesian model for clustering microbiome time-series data that we have applied to gain insights into the temporal response of human and animal microbiota to antibiotics, infectious, and dietary perturbations.
 The second, MDSINE (Microbial Dynamical Systems INference Engine), is a method for efficiently inferring dynamical systems models from microbiome time-series data and predicting temporal behaviors of the microbiota, which have been applied to developing bacteriotherapies for C. difficile infection and inflammatory bowel disease.
 The third, Microbiome Interpretable Temporal Rule Engine (MITRE), is a method for predicting host status from microbiome time-series data, which achieves high accuracy while maintaining interpretability by learning predictive rules over automatically inferred time-periods and phylogenetically related microbes.